 Background and Introduction

-What is the value and differentiation of the IEEE 802 architecture in the context of vertical markets?
-How is IEEE 802 better suited to deployment in the communication infrastructure of private enterprise, industry, and the individual user?
+IEEE 802 technologies are used for a wide variety of applications and markets.
+Although the widespread usage and overwhelming adoption as PHY and Link layer technologies for all kind of information and communication solutions, a common perception of the value and differentiation of the IEEE 802 architecture in the context of vertical markets is not established, as well as there are no clear views about the reasons why IEEE 802 would be better suited to deployments in the communication infrastructure of private enterprise, industry, and the individual user, and how does IEEE 802 compare to network architectures oriented towards service providers.

-How does IEEE 802 compare to network architectures oriented towards service providers?
+In a first stance it could be agreed that the IEEE 802 architecture enables networks that are like Ethernet: Well understood, mature, predictable,offering a “cleaner” integration of disparate technologies under the common architecture and addressing.

-The IEEE 802 architecture enables networks that are like Ethernet: Well understood, mature, predictable.
-It offers a “cleaner” integration of disparate technologies under the common architecture and addressing.
+This white-paper is aimed to collect and spell out commonalities of IEEE 802 technologies and sets the scene in relation to other well-known communication standards of similar behavior.

 Requirements of Vertical Applications

-Define Vertical Applications – various systems including network connectivity that preform specific tasks or enable use cases for their industry.
+This section defines the characteristics of Vertical Applications that usually integrate various systems including network connectivity in order to preform specific tasks or enable use cases for their industry.

 Defining “Vertical”